-Options granted under the Stock Option Plan are non-transferable and are subject to a minimum vesting period of eighteen (18) months, with gradual and equal vesting on no less than a quarterly basis.
-They are exercisable, subject to vesting and/or performance conditions, at a price equal to the closing price of the Common Shares on the TSXV on the day prior to the grant of such options.
-In addition, and unless otherwise provided for in the agreement between the Corporation and the holder, options will also lapse upon termination of employment or the end of the business relationship with the Corporation except that they may be exercised for sixty (60) days after termination or the end of the business relationship thirty (30) days for investor relations services employees), to the extent that they will have vested on such date of termination of employment, except in the case of death, disability or retirement where this period is extended to twelve (12) months.
+Options granted under the Stock Option Plan are non-transferable and are subject to a minimum vesting period of eighteen (18) months for board members, and thirty-six (36) months for management, in each case with gradual and equal vesting on no less than a quarterly basis.
+They are exercisable, subject to vesting and/or performance conditions, at a price equal to the closing price of the Common Shares on the TSXV on the last trading day prior to the grant of such options.
+In addition, and unless otherwise provided for in the agreement between the Corporation and the holder, options will also lapse upon termination of employment or the end of the business relationship with the Corporation except that they may be exercised for sixty (60) days after termination or the end of the business relationship (thirty (30) days for investor relations services employees), to the extent that they will have vested on such date of termination of employment, except in the case of death, disability or retirement where this period is extended to twelve (12) months.